Making Gyms Safer: Why The Virus Is Less Likely To Spread There Than In A Bar

 In the first months of the coronavirus outbreak, most public health leaders advised closing gyms, erring on the side of caution.
 As infections exploded across the country, states ordered gyms and fitness centers closed, along with restaurants, movie theaters and bars.
 State and local officials consistently branded gyms as high risk venues for infection, akin to bars and nightclubs.

-In early August, New York Governor Andrew Cuomo called gym-going a "dangerous activity," saying he would keep them shut — only to announce later in the month that most gyms could reopen in September at ⅓ capacity and under tight regulations.
+In early August, New York Gov. Andrew Cuomo called gym-going a "dangerous activity," saying he would keep them shut — only to announce later in the month that most gyms could reopen in September at a third of the capacity and under tight regulations.

-New York, New Jersey, and North Carolina were among the last state holdouts — only recently allowing fitness facilities to reopen.
+New York, New Jersey and North Carolina were among the last state holdouts — only recently allowing fitness facilities to reopen.
 Many states continue to limit capacity and have instituted new requirements.

 Although the benefits of gyms are clear (staying fit as a way to avoid a serious case of COVID-19), so too are the risks: lots of people moving around indoors, sharing equipment and air, breathing heavily — it could be a recipe for easy viral spread.
 There are scattered reports of coronavirus cases traced back to specific gyms.
-But gym owners say those are outliers and argue the dominant portrayal overemphasizes potential dangers and ignores their brief, but successful track record of safety during the pandemic.
+But gym owners say those are outliers and argue the dominant portrayal overemphasizes potential dangers and ignores their brief but successful track record of safety during the pandemic.

 A Seattle gym struggles to comply with new rules and survive